 The Dallas Floodway Feasibility Study is being conducted to provide a full response to Section 5141 of the Water Resources Development Act (WRDA) 2007.
-Under that authority, the feasibility study developed a range of alternative plans for flood risk management, including levee safety, with potential costs and benefits associated with the plans; identify a National Economic Development (NED) Plan, which provides the highest excess of benefits over total costs of a plan; identify a plan that would address the life safety concerns in the study area; and identify a Locally Preferred Plan, if applicable.
-Following the identification of the Flood Risk Management (FRM) - Tentatively Selected Plan (TSP), a Comprehensive Analysis of all reasonably foreseeable proposed actions potentially impacting the Dallas Floodway is developed.
-The goals of the Comprehensive Analysis phase are to reasonably determine if proposed actions are "technically sound and environmentally acceptable."
-Primarily the CA addresses the acceptability of the City of Dallas' plans for constructing the Balanced Vision Plan (BVP), Interior Drainage Plan (IDP), Local Features and Section 408s, including the Trinity Parkway, within the existing Dallas Floodway Project and to ensure that those features are compatible with the FRM TSP.
-At the end of the Comprehensive Analysis Phase, the feasibility report will recommend an Overall Project - TSP.
-Should the report be approved by the Director of Civil Works, the project may be constructed without additional authorization.
+Under that authority, the feasibility study developed a range of alternative plans for flood risk management, including levee safety, with potential costs and benefits associated with the plans; identified a National Economic Development (NED) Plan, which provides the highest excess of benefits over total costs of a plan; and, identified a plan that would address the life safety concerns in the study area.
+Following the identification of the Flood Risk Management (FRM), a Comprehensive Analysis of all reasonably foreseeable proposed actions potentially impacting the Dallas Floodway was developed.
+The Comprehensive Analysis developed a plan to select a Modified Dallas Floodway Project (MDFP) to implement under Section 5141 of WRDA 2007 and ensured the projects would function on a system-wide basis and the combined features would not impact the functioning of the MDFP.
+See additional detail in the main report (Section 3.2) regarding the objectives of the Comprehensive Analysis.
+Primarily the Comprehensive Analysis addresses the acceptability of the City of Dallas' plans for constructing the Balanced Vision Plan (BVP), Interior Drainage Plan (IDP), Local Features and Section 408s, including the Trinity Parkway, within the existing Dallas Floodway Project and ensures those features are compatible with the existing system.
+At the end of the Comprehensive Analysis phase, the feasibility report recommends a plan that modifies the Dallas Floodway Project (the MDFP).
+Should the report be approved by the Assistant Secretary of the Army (Civil Works), the project may be constructed without additional authorization.